Dock and Community Boathouse

 There is no vehicle access to the dock; you must carry in your boat.
 See this detailed map for access points and parking info.

 If you have a disability that requires vehicle access, please contact email@example.com.

 More than 40 species of fish live in the Tidal Schuylkill River, including channel catfish, white perch, common carp, bluegill, and American eel.
 Join us for weekly free catch-and-release fishing in spring and summer or borrow a rod and tackle from the Welcome Center.

 Visitors may fish at any time from our public dock or from additional riverfront locations along the North and South Mile.
-Live bait is available for purchase from our cash-only vending machine located in the Barnyard by the Welcome Center.
+Live bait is available for purchase from our vending machine located in the Barnyard by the Welcome Center.

 Weekly Free Catch-and-Release Fishing

 Wednesdays, 5-8 pm